Succession Planting Basics

 In general, look for quick maturing varieties.
 The ‘days to maturity’ should be listed on any seed packet.
 This is really helpful for figuring out if you’ll be able to harvest before winter comes knocking.

-I grow in Minnesota, specifically in USDA Zone 4b.
-We generally see our first frost (32F) around October 1nd, and first freeze (28F) around Oct 13th.
-If you want to plant on the 1st of July, you can plant things that mature in 90 days or less if it can’t handle a frost.
-You can plant things that take around 110 days to mature around July 1 if it can take a freeze.
+I grow in the Twin Cities area of Minnesota.
+We generally see our first frost (32F) around October 1, and first freeze (28F) around October 13.
+If you plant on July 1, choose plants that mature in 90 days or less if they can’t handle a frost.
+You can also plant on July 1 if you’re plants take 110 days to mature, but can take a freeze.

-With roughly 140 days of frost-free growing, it’s good to buffer with crops that can take the cold of the bold north!
+With roughly 140 days of frost-free growing, it’s good to choose some crops that can take the cold of the bold north!
+But if you want to extend your growing season by popping up a low tunnel, read more HERE.

-I used to direct seed many of these crops and still use this method.
-I’ve come to like starting succession plants in pots or trays this time of year.
+I like starting most succession seedlings in pots or trays (only direct sowing roots crops like carrots and radishes) for fall crops.
 This gives them a chance to start growing earlier, sometimes weeks before the space is open in the garden.
 I can give them the perfect growing medium to really start the plant babies off right!
-I can also move the whole tray of seedlings to the shade or take them into the garden shed on really hot days.
-This makes for a less stressed plant overall, which means better harvests in the end.
-But I am here to say that both ways work and produce food, so you do you!
+I can also move the whole tray of seedlings to the shade on really hot days.
+This makes for less stressed seedlings, which means better harvests in the end.

-There are so many choices out there beyond the tomatoes, peppers or cucumbers- those heat loving crops that need to be started in spring to fully mature.
-The following is a list of plants that have worked well for me but is fa from complete.
-This is also what works best for gardening in my zone 4b.
+There are so many veggies out there beyond the tomatoes, peppers, or eggplant—those heat-loving crops that need to be started in spring to fully mature.
+The following is a list of plants that have worked well for me for sowing as succession crops, but is far from complete.
+This is also what works best for my gardening zone.

 Mid-June to Mid-July